 Generally, property owners can plant, prune, and remove trees on their own property without a permit.
-(City of Sacramento Public Works Department, “Tree Questions.”)
-However, “Heritage Trees” are specially protected in the City of Sacramento, even on private property.
-The County of Sacramento similarly protects what it terms “Landmark trees” and all native oak trees.
-(Sacramento Planning and Environmental Review, “Tree Removal and Pruning.”)
+However, both the city and county of Sacramento protect certain categories of trees, even on private property.
+(City of Sacramento Public Works Department, “Tree Questions”; Sacramento Planning and Environmental Review, “Tree Removal and Pruning.”)
 Similar ordinances are in place in Rancho Cordova, Elk Grove, and Citrus Heights, and other cities and counties throughout California.

 Don’t take the matter into your own hands!
-Chapter 12.64.070 of the City Code, makes it a misdemeanor to violate the Heritage Tree code.
-Punishment is a fine of up to $1000, up to 6 months in jail, and potential administrative penalties up to $25,000 per violation.
+Such a violation of the city code is misdemeanor, punishable under Chapter 12.56.090 of the City Code.
+Punishment is a fine of $1000, up to 6 months in jail, and potential administrative penalties up to $25,000 for each day the violation continues.
 Chapter 19.12.210 of the County Code makes a violation both a misdemeanor and a nuisance and imposes similar penalties.

 When neighbors’ plants encroach

 Branches and roots from plants on one property that encroach on a neighbor’s property are generally considered a legal nuisance.
 The injured party may start a civil action or “abate the nuisance” themselves.
 In the case of encroaching limbs or roots, abating the nuisance usually means that you can trim them back to the property line.
 Cal.
 Civ.
 Code § 3502.